OnkarBhattacharya/PortfolioForge/README.md

   - **Legal Pages:** The application includes dedicated pages for the **Terms & Conditions**, **Privacy Policy**, and **Cookie Policy**, accessible from the portfolio footer.
 These pages contain professional, boilerplate content that can be easily customized.
   - **Cookie Consent Banner:** A non-intrusive cookie banner is displayed to first-time visitors, informing them about the use of cookies and linking to the Cookie Policy.
 Consent is managed using local storage.
   - **Public Portfolio Footer:** The public portfolio page now includes a footer with links to all legal pages, ensuring they are easily accessible to visitors.

+### 13. Production Hardening & Security
+- **Description:** A comprehensive set of configurations and architectural patterns to make the application secure, scalable, and ready for a production environment.
+- **Implementation:**
+  - **Environment Variable Management:** All sensitive keys (Firebase client config, service accounts) are loaded from environment variables (`.env`) and are not committed to source control.
+  - **Firebase Storage Security:** `storage.rules` have been implemented to control access to user-uploaded files, such as portfolio images.
+  - **Production Scaling:** The `apphosting.yaml` configuration has been updated with `minInstances` and `maxInstances` to support auto-scaling and high availability.
+  - **Structured Logging:** All `console.error` calls have been replaced with a structured `logger` to enable effective monitoring and error tracking in a production environment.
+  - **API Security:** API routes now include CORS headers and rate-limiting placeholders to protect against abuse.
+  - **Firebase App Check:** The Firebase client is configured to use App Check, ensuring that requests to backend resources originate from the authentic application.
+  - **Performance Monitoring:** The application is set up to use Firebase Performance Monitoring and tracks Core Web Vitals to measure and improve user experience.